bnfour/md-mods/readme.md

 - Please read [FAQ](#frequently-asked-questions) and have a look at [known issues](https://github.com/bnfour/md-mods/issues).

 # Warning: runtime version switch!
 Starting from version 8, the mods are built for .NET 6 and MelonLoader 0.6.1, as opposed to .NET 4.7.2 and MelonLoader 0.5.7 for earlier versions.
-To continue using latest versions of my mods, you should update the loader.
+To continue using latest versions of these mods, you should update the loader.

 The main reason for this is that MelonLoader 0.5.7 just refused to launch on Proton after 3.12.1 patch of the game for whatever reason, so I had to move to newer version that works for me.

 The source for old versions (1.x.x, v7 and earlier) of the mods is available in [`legacy-framework`](https://github.com/bnfour/md-mods/tree/legacy-framework) branch.
-As long as the old modloader itself continues to work for you, these should too.
-I'll probably keep updating the legacy Scoreboard characters with new characters and elfins for some time.
+As long as the old modloader continues to work for you, these should too.

 # Mod list
 Currently, this repo contains three mods: two are scoreboard related, and another one enhances song select screen.
 They can be used together.